Quackster/RetroLauncher/README.md

 - Enable SSO login
 - Tell the projector to make a request to ``http://localhost/api/login`` with ``username`` and ``password`` as GET parameters.

+The /api/login is now available on Havana v1.3 and later.

 ---

 ## 📁 Output